 Help With Child Support And Custody Modifications

-Family situations change more often and more rapidly than ever.
+Family situations are changing often and rapidly now more than ever.
 This is true following a divorce or the end of a non-marital relationship in which the parties became parents.
 As children grow, changes occur that may require modifications to an original child custody or child support agreement.
 These changes should be approved by the court, even if they seem minor.

 At Kalinoski Law Offices P.C. in Scranton, we have a thorough knowledge of the procedure and circumstances that must be shown to amend a court order.
 We can help you present or defend against an alleged change of circumstances in a request to modify child support or child custody.

 Common situations that constitute a change in circumstances that may lead a parent to seek modifications to child support or child custody agreement include:

 - The need to move further away due to a new job or remarriage.

 - Extended unemployment or a significant increase or decrease in income.

 - If the custodial parent inherits money, gets a large raise, or otherwise has an increased ability to support the children.